 The Future of Solar Energy in India

-This will take the country from 32 GW of installed renewable energy capacity in 2014 to 175 GW by 2022, and out of this capacity 100 GW is to come from solar power alone.
-Wind power in India will also see a boost, providing a total installed capacity of 60 GW.
+This will take the country from 32 GW of total renewable energy capacity in 2014 to 175 GW by 2022, and out of this capacity 100 GW is to come from solar power alone.
+Wind power capacity in India will also see a boost, providing a total installed capacity of 60 GW.
 Wind power installations play a key role in India’s renewable energy future.

 India’s bold ambitions when it comes to renewable energy will have many benefits for the country.
-Many jobs will be created in the renewable energy industry as a result of this and the country will benefit from the consumption of environmentally friendly power.
+The country is likely to see a surge in renewable energy jobs as a result of this.
+More importantly, India will benefit from the consumption of environmentally friendly power.

 India’s renewable energy revolution has only just begun.
-Over the coming years, India will invest in its future by taking advantage of its available solar energy resources.
-This will have many benefits for the country, helping to create jobs, boost the economy, and clean up the environment and boosting job prospects.
+Over the coming years, the country will invest in its future by taking advantage of the solar energy resources available to it.
+This will have many benefits for the country, helping to create jobs, boost the economy, and clean up the environment.